 Credit reporting: Each lender puts together its own model for how you manage credit.
 Soft checks will access your credit score, but underwriting creates a situation-specific number for your application.

 Affordability assessment: This model tests your ability to repay the monthly payments.
 This is calculated using your income and all your outgoings.
 Offers usually work on around 4 x your annual income; however, your financial situation and behaviour will be reflected in how much your provider is willing to lend.

 Fraud checks: Although this sounds a little extreme, there are plenty of ways borrowers try to trick lenders.
 Underwriters may ask you to clarify where your deposit has come from and prove that any gifted deposits come from legitimate, genuine resources.

 Property valuation: Despite each buyer’s best hopes, their chosen property doesn’t always live up to its description.
 Underwriters check its construction, age, build quality, and any defects it reveals or to the surrounding area before approving it for a mortgage.

-How long does mortgage underwriting take to complete?
+How long does the mortgage underwriting process take to complete?

 Most applications are subject to both automated underwriting and manual underwriting.

-However, when it comes to the fine details, the underwriter manually checks the authenticity of documents and the validity of each required element.
+However, regarding the fine details, the underwriter manually checks the authenticity of documents and the validity of each required element.

 With that in mind, each stage can take a week or two to complete or a little longer during the busiest periods in the property market.